-Every time a friend asks me how to improve their finances, no matter if they want to get rid of debt or just save a bit more, the first step I suggest them to take is always the same: tracking expenses.
+Every time a friend asks me how to improve their finances, no matter if they want to get rid of debt or save a bit more, the first step I suggest to them is to take is always the same: tracking their expenses.

 But tracking expenses?

 There is something cathartic and empowering in the process of writing down (physically or digitally) where your money goes.
 It feels a bit like clearing out your closet and finally getting a sense of relief and well-being.
 Once you create lots of order and harmony in your finances, you’ll be equipped with the knowledge that you need to focus on your money goals.

 I found it’s one of the most effective methods to figure out where your priorities are (yes to that extra avocado on toast), and at the same time to understand where you are spending too much without knowing ($500 a year on my cell phone??).

 How to track expenses: it will change your life!

 1. Tracking your expenses is the first step towards financial freedom